gustavotoyota/unilog/README.md

 ## Motivation

 This project aims to provide a simple but powerful logger that works on both Node.js and the Browser.
-The logger should be flexible and convenient, allowing the user to add custom outputs abd create sub-loggers.
+The logger should be flexible and convenient, allowing the user to add custom outputs and create sub-loggers.

 ## Installation